openstack/ironic-specs/doc/source/index.rst

 Priorities
 ==========

-During each design summit, we agree what the whole community wants to focus on for the upcoming release.
+During each PTG (before Pike - each design summit), we agree what the whole community wants to focus on for the upcoming release.
 This is the output of those discussions:

 .. toctree::
    :glob:
    :maxdepth: 1

+   priorities/pike-priorities
    priorities/ocata-priorities
    priorities/newton-priorities
    priorities/mitaka-priorities